honeymelon-app/honeymelon/docs/guide/troubleshooting.md

    - Ensure Honeymelon can read the source file
    - Check output directory is writable

-**Check logs**:

-- Expand the failed job card
+**Check the job status**:

-- Read the FFmpeg error output
+- Note the error category shown in the job card
-- Look for specific error messages
+- Look for permission prompts or unsupported format hints

 ### Job Fails During Conversion